NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler.md

 We have provided two options in the measure for assigning a hot water set point: keeping the original set point or assigning a new set point.

--   Keeping the original set point: The existing hot water loop set point will be used as a set point for the heat pump and the hot water loop.
+-   Original set point: The existing hot water loop set point will be used as a set point for the heat pump and the hot water loop.
--   Assigning a new set point: The user-assigned value will be used as a set point for the heat pump and hot water loop.
+-   New set point: The user-assigned value will be used as a set point for the heat pump and hot water loop.

 When the set point is changed, it will have an impact on the downstream coils connected to the heat pump.
 More flow needs to be supplied by the pump to handle the same heating load with a lower set point.
 To accommodate this change, the measure provides an option to auto-size the heating coil.
 If users choose to auto-size, the measure will auto-size the overall heat transfer coefficient and maximum water flow rate of the values of the coil.

 ## 4.3.
 Modeling ASHP Boilers in OpenStudio

 During the measure development, we considered two heat pump models in OpenStudio.
 The first was a pumped condenser heat pump.
 This heat pump model is a combination of multiple objects, including a fan, a water tank, and an air-to-water heat pump coil object that is composed of a heat pump and a water circulation pump between the heat pump and the water tank [9].
 This model doesn’t allow a cutoff temperature below 23°F. Commercial heat pumps for space heating applications have cutoff temperatures as low as −25°F, especially the CO2-based heat pumps [1].
-Because of this limitation, we were forced to drop it, but it could be considered in the future once the cutoff temperature limit is relaxed to a lower value.
+Because of this limitation, it is not used in this measure but could be considered in the future once the cutoff temperature limit is relaxed to a lower value.

 The second option considered—and the model selected for this measure—is a plant loop heat pump energy efficiency ratio (EIR) heating model.
 The plant loop EIR heating heat pump object is a recently added object for modeling a heat pump.
 Unlike the pumped condenser heat pump, this object doesn’t have a water tank that helps differentiate the heat pump from the main hot water loop.
 In addition, the current version is a constant flow model that requests full design flow from the plant [9].
 Because of this limitation, this object could not be directly added to a hot water loop with a variable speed pump.
 To circumvent this, and to provide the necessary separation between the hot water loop and the heat pump, we added a heat pump loop (as shown in Figure 8) to the existing building model.
 The heat pump loop has a heat pump on the supply side and a fluid-to-fluid heat exchanger on the demand side.
 The same heat exchanger is connected in series to the existing boiler.
 As indicated in Figure 9, the heat exchanger is added before the boiler so that it will be the primary heating source while the boiler handles the rest.
 For multiple heat pumps in the heat pump loop, we used a “sequentialLoad” control scheme, in which heat pumps are fired sequentially until the heating load is met.
 To avoid system inefficiency due to the addition of a heat exchanger, we used an “ideal” heat exchanger (i.e., the effectiveness of the heat exchanger was assumed to be 1).
 We also used an “UncontrolledOn” control scheme for the heat exchanger, which allows the heat exchanger to run whenever there is a nonzero flow in the main hot water loop.